 Steps within a process can (and mostly likely, will) have different numbers of runs.
 See How to Propagate Runs across steps for information about how to split runs across steps.

-There are currently 4 ways to add runs to a step:
+There are multiple ways to add runs to a step:

 - Manually create single runs